CIJ Summer Conference

 Pamela Duncan

-Pamela Duncan is the editor of the Guardian’s Data Project team, an occasional award-winning journalist (#humblebrag) and a self-confessed data nerd.
+Pamela Duncan is the editor of The Guardian’s Data Project team, an occasional award-winning journalist (#humblebrag) and a self-confessed data nerd.
 She can usually be found at her desk poring over spreadsheets and using her coding skills - usually a combination of scraping, regex and pandas/Python - to build and analyse datasets to produce high quality and exclusive data stories.

 Paul Bradshaw